ArvsIndrarys/hyperledger-fabric-on-arm/README.md

 ### In case the tutorial doesn't work

-You can also fulfill it by followind theses commands then reading the getting_started and checking how it works :
+You can also complete it by followind theses commands then reading the getting_started and checking how it works :
 ```
 ./generate_artifacts
 ```